 To effectively crunch the numbers, you'll need to collect data that represents both company promoters and detractors.

-Using surveys, online polls, and customer satisfaction review interviews, you can collect all responses to the key NPS question.
+Using surveys, online polls, and review interviews, you can collect all responses to the key NPS question.
 Include all your responses in the total count, so you can effectively gauge an overall snapshot across all your collected data.
 Responses should include the score as well as written feedback.

 Using a scale of one to ten, start assigning your customer responses into three key groups.
 Zero to six scores represent "not likely at all" answers, which are detractors.
 Nine and ten scores represent "extremely likely," which are promoters.
 Customers who respond with scores of seven and eight are labeled as "passives."